 Leave your plant in a semi-shaded area for two to three weeks after you repot it.
 Water the plant to keep the soil moist, but avoid fertilizing it until the plant’s roots have time to re-establish themselves.
 This time will help you tree adapt to the new pot.
 If you have a deciduous species, repot it in the spring for best results.
 You can add smaller plants to the pot if you’d like after a few weeks to create an aesthetically pleasing look.
 This is completely optional.

-Now that you know how to plant, grow, and care for your tree, I’ll go over how you train it.
+Now that you know how to plant, grow, and care for Bonsai trees, I’ll go over how you train Bonsai trees.
 Wiring and pruning are necessary to keep your plant healthy and thriving.
 It can be intimidating for new growers, but it’s a relaxing process that allows you to shape your tree.

 Pruning Your Bonsai